mojotech/pioneer/docs/getting_started.md

   }
   ```

-- Use dill widgets to abstract your markup from your step definitions
+- Use Pioneer widgets to abstract your markup from your step definitions
   `widgets/search_form.js`
   ```javascript
   module.exports = function() {